 [This is available on request.
 A version of this statement is also available on the company’s website.]

 HOW CAN YOU ACCESS, AMEND OR RETRACT YOUR PERSONAL DATA?

 The main objectives of GDPR is to protect and clarify the rights of EU citizens and individuals in the EU with regards to data privacy.

 You retain various rights in respect of your data, even after you have given it to us.
 To get in touch about these rights, detailed below, please contact us.
 We will seek to deal with your request without undue delay, and in any event within one month, subject to any lawfully entitlement to extend this period.

-We may keep a record of your communications to help us resolve any issues which you raise.
+We may keep a record of, and/or record, your communications and phone calls to help us resolve any issues which you raise.

 Right to object (Art.
 21 GDPR)

 The right to object enables you to object to us processing your personal data where we do so for one of the following three reasons: